Configuring the issue view

 Jira issue view can be configured to display various system and custom fields that describe the issue.
 You can customize this view by adding new fields, deleting fields, or changing their positions.
 For example, you may want to show an issue's Resolution, Priority, Labels, Security Level, etc.

 On this page:

-For all of the following procedures, you must be logged in as a user with the Jira administrator or a board administrator permissions.
+For all of the following procedures, you must be logged in as a user with the Jira admin or a board admin permissions.
 For details, see Permissions overview.

 Here’s what the issue view looks like if you open the issue by selecting its key (in this example, TIHP-16).

 And here’s what the issue view looks like if you open the issue from the backlog: